-With permission from cultural owners, and from me, a travelling missionary in the Eskaya Ancestral Domain has made a large poster of Eskaya writing.
+With permission from cultural owners, and from me, a wayfarer in the Eskaya Ancestral Domain has made a large poster of Eskaya writing.
 He did this by accessing the nearly complete PARADISEC collection to download characters from the sadly-nowhere-near complete Eskaya font.

 - sound values with the file names.
 So values like ‘B_I_Inh’ will be opaque unless you know the conventions (available in PARADISEC)